For the Love of Gelato

 My daughter and I would pass a certain gelateria daily, on our walk to school.
 As early as 8 in the morning it was open (in the pre-COVID-19 era), serving gelato and caffè (or espresso, as many English-speaking cultures call it).
 By 10 it was common to see nearby office workers stopping by for a quick gelato, while other colleagues opted for a more traditional morning pausa caffè (coffee break).
 This early-morning gelateria featured a caffè-gelato combo.
 Not an affogato that combines the gelato and espresso in a single cup, but a caffè that you enjoy “al bar” (at the counter) and a gelato that you take with you to eat at the casual tables set-up outside, or to a sunny bench in a nearby piazza.
 A mid-morning gelato break?
 Yes and yes.
 Turin was quickly becoming my kind of town.

-I am not suggesting that this was common in Turin, it wasn’t terribly out of place in our neighborhood.
+I am not suggesting that this was common in Turin, but it wasn’t terribly out of place in our neighborhood.
 I remember numerous occasions when I would be compelled to check the time, taken aback by the fact that someone was hurrying down the street with a gelato in-hand, hours before lunchtime.
 Witnessing it was one of those remarkable moments when you try your best to imagine what you are seeing taking place “back home”, and you just can’t.
 In moments like this, I revel in comparing and contrasting the scenes of daily life at home and abroad.

-Except for one single occasion, I did not eat gelato before noon, and now I quite regret it.
+Except for on one single occasion, I did not eat gelato before noon, and now I quite regret it.
 How nice it would be to break a “rule” in such a benign and pleasant way.
 Contemplating this, I wonder if I knew deep down that if I started a morning gelato habit, I might never stop.
 Similar to this “guardrail”, I also never ordered a coppetta media (a medium gelato), vowing to do so only in our final week in Turin.

 Too Much of a Good Thing?

 Is it possible to get tired of so much gelato?
 For us, the answer was yes.
 Perhaps not tired, but one by one, we each reached our gelato threshold.
 After a couple of months in Turin, I remember our 12-year-old son declining a gelato one evening.
 “What do you mean?
 Are you okay?”
 I began to worry.
 Could he be unhappy?
-Moving to a new country on the cusp of teenagehood, being required to learn a new language and make new friends: Why in the world would he be unhappy?
+Moving to a new country on the cusp of teenage-hood, being required to learn a new language and make new friends: Why in the world would he be unhappy?
 As I focused on all of the positive aspects of our move, his refusal of gelato puzzled me.
 We all faced particular challenges as we adapted to life in Turin, but at that moment maybe he just didn’t feel like having a gelato.

 Over time, even I got used to the fact that we could — in fact — have gelato any time, and that we didn’t have to have it constantly.
-Our early, almost daily gelato habit marked our early days in Turin and lasted roughly until school started in September.
+Our early, almost daily gelato habit marked our earliest days in Turin and lasted roughly until school started in September.
 As our life in Turin got busier we reserved gelato for the moments when the four of us were together on certain evenings or weekends.
 Gelato became a social activity in itself: meeting my daughter’s friends after school, or sharing our favorite places with visiting friends and family.

 Something useful, and — dare I say — permanent, had to come from our gelato adventures.
 I offer you this reflection, the first in a short series dedicated to gelato in Turin.
 I hope it has brought a smile to your face, after all, that’s what gelato is for.
 (Oh yeah, and calcium.)